For information on the

-- During summer 2012, my real-time data visualization piece Cycles, Tides, and Seasons ran at the Boston Harbor Islands Pavilion.
+- During summer 2012, my real-time data visualization piece Cycles, Tides, and Seasons ran at the Boston Harbor Islands Pavilion in downtown Boston.

-- I've had another seven-channel video piece, Model Lightbox, in rotation at the Boston Convention and Exhibition Center.
+- My seven-channel video piece, Model Lightbox, was in rotation at the Boston Convention and Exhibition Center in 2012.

-My video piece Shanghai Traces has been running at
+My real-time video piece Shanghai Traces ran at

 My choral work "Lao Zhang" was premiered by Dale Warland at the Chorus America conference in June 2012.

-I was an artist in residence at MIT in February 2012.
+I was an artist in residence at MIT in winter 2012.

-I lived in Shanghai, China, from 2004 to 2010, and I returned for several performances and events in July/August 2012.
+I lived in Shanghai, China, from 2004 to 2010, where I was very active in the underground sound community;

 I headed up audio for Tom Clancy's EndWar